material-motion/material-motion/concepts/runtimes.md

 #### Transient Views

-A transient view is one whose lifetime is bound to some condition.
+A transient view is one whose lifetime is bound to a condition.

     class Transaction
       function addTransientView(view, withCondition)

     transaction.setIntention(intention, withName: name, to: target)

 ---